Behind the Counter tours at Beekman Bank

 Experience how Cornelius Beekman, Jacksonville’s most prominent pioneer, conducted banking in the late 1800s when Historic Jacksonville again opens the 1863 Beekman Bank, the oldest bank in the Pacific Northwest, for special “Behind the Counter” tours from Memorial Day weekend through Labor Day in 2017.

 Between 11 am and 4 pm on Fridays through Mondays, costumed docents will share stories of late 19th Century banking practices, gold shipping, and handshake deals.
 Over $10 million in gold crossed the bank’s counters during Jacksonville’s heyday in the second half of the 19th Century (worth over $1 billion today).

-The bank is located at the corner of California and North 3rd streets in Jacksonville.
+Location: California and North 3rd Streets in Jacksonville.
 It has been preserved intact as a museum since Cornelius Beekman closed the doors in 1915.

 Private group tours are also available.
 For additional information, contact Historic Jacksonville at 541-245-3650 or e-mail firstname.lastname@example.org.